utilyre/barbecue.nvim/README.md

   -- navigate to the last entry
   require("barbecue.ui").navigate(-1)

-  -- just like before but on a given window require("barbecue.ui").navigate(index, winnr)
+  -- just like before but on the given window require("barbecue.ui").navigate(index, winnr)
   ```